Find Affordable College Courses

 The following schools top our list of the Most Popular Allied Health Professions Associate Degree Colleges.

-Our 2023 rankings named Eastern Iowa Community College District the most popular school in Iowa for allied health professions students working on their associate degree.
-Eastern Iowa Community Colleges is a moderately-sized public school located in the city of Davenport.
+Our analysis found Eastern Iowa Community College District to be the most popular school for allied health professions students who want to pursue a associate degree in Iowa.
+Eastern Iowa Community Colleges is a medium-sized public school located in the city of Davenport.

 Women make up 88% of the allied health majors at the school.